What is pityriasis alba?

 Pityriasis alba is a skin disorder that mostly affects children and young adults.
-The exact cause of pityriasis alba is unknown.
+The exact cause is unknown.
 However, it’s believed that the condition may be associated with eczema, a common skin disorder that causes scaly, itchy rashes.

-People with pityriasis alba develop red or pink patches on their skin that are usually round or oval in shape.
-The patches will usually clear up with moisturizing creams or go away on their own.
+People with pityriasis alba develop red or pink patches on their skin that are usually round or oval.
+The patches usually clear up with moisturizing creams or go away on their own.
 However, they often leave pale marks on the skin after the redness has faded.

-People with pityriasis alba get round, oval, or irregular patches of pale pink or red skin.
+People with pityriasis alba get round, oval, or irregularly shaped patches of pale pink or red skin.
 The patches are usually scaly and dry.
-They may appear on your:
+They may appear on the: